Single Anastamosis Duodenal Switch

 Learn about Mike’s incredible story about how Gastric Bypass Surgery transformed his life.

-Recently, surgeons have become interested in finding ways to modify the formal DS to take advantage of its DMII resolution and excellent weight loss while minimizing the malnutrition, vitamin deficiencies and diarrhea.
-The “single anastamosis DS” or SADS or SIPS (Stomach Intestinal Pylorus-preserving Surgery) is the result of that research.
-The naming convention is somewhat confusing, but the idea is relatively simple.
-The intestine is divided only one time, just past the stomach, and a “loop” of small bowel approximately 300cm from the end is connected to the duodenum.
-This creates 300cm of common channel and significantly reduces malnutrition, severe vitamin deficiencies and diarrhea.
+In the SADS procedure, the intestine is divided only one time, just past the stomach, and a “loop” from the end of the small bowel is connected to the duodenum.
+This creates 300cm of common channel which significantly reduces malnutrition, vitamin deficiencies, and diarrhea.
 Weight loss and DMII resolution are still very good.
-The longest term data comes from a study done in Spain and is just 4 years old, so long term weight loss, DMII resolution and long term complications are unknown at this point.
+The longest term data comes from a study done in Spain and is just 4 years old, so long-term weight loss, DMII resolution, and long-term complications are unknown at this point.

-If you would like to sign up for one of our FREE Oklahoma Gastric Bypass Surgery informational seminars, please click here to access the online form.
+If you would like to sign up for one of our FREE Oklahoma Weight Loss Surgery informational seminars, please click here to access the online form.